Creating and Running a Zend Framework (Laminas) Project in ServBay

 1

-2Access the PostgreSQL Example
+2Access the PostgreSQL Demo

 Ensure PostgreSQL is running in ServBay.
-First, visit
+First visit

 https://servbay-zend-test.local/pgsql-add

 to add a user.
 You should see "PostgreSQL User added successfully."
-Then, visithttps://servbay-zend-test.local/pgsql
+Then visithttps://servbay-zend-test.local/pgsql

-to view data in theusers
+to view data in the users table, shown in JSON format.

 Memcached Integration Example

-Install the Memcached Adapter
+Install Memcached Adapter

 json// composer.json { "require": { "laminas/laminas-skeleton-application": "^1.0", "laminas/laminas-cache-storage-adapter-memcached": "^2.0" // Add this line // ... other dependencies }, // ... other config }